 How We Diagnose Retinoblastoma

 Retinoblastoma is a cancerous tumor that grows in the retina, the light-sensing part of the eye.
 It’s not usually noticeable at birth.
-Most children are diagnosed at about 24 months of age.
+Most children are diagnosed during the first 24 months of life.
 Retinoblastoma is a highly treatable cancer.
-It's estimated that more than 90 percent of children diagnosed with retinoblastoma can be cured.
+It's estimated that more than 90 percent of children in the U.S. diagnosed with retinoblastoma can be cured.

 Retinoblastoma can be caused by a genetic mutation, so a blood test also tells us whether your child has hereditary retinoblastoma.
 Because children with this form of the disease are at risk for other tumors, long-term regular checkups are recommended.
 In addition, if your child has the genetic mutation, other members of the family should have blood tests to check for the gene.
 Our genetic counselors will discuss your family’s risk, who should be tested, and what steps should be taken to evaluate for cancer.